The College of New Jersey Logo

 2. Find a faculty sponsor.

-3. Submit PSY 399/487 application paperwork to ELOPsy portal by no later than the last day of the semester before the semester when the internship will take place.
+3. Submit PSY 399/487 application paperwork to the ELOPsy portal by no later than the last day of the semester before the semester when the internship will take place.

 4. Submit the necessary application paperwork to the HSS Dean’s Qualtrics portal by no later than the last day of add/drop in the internship semester.